FinPos: A Position-Aware Trading Agent System for Real Financial Markets: Architecture of FinPos

 \section{Architecture of FinPos}

-The architecture of FinPos (Fig.~\ref{fig:archi}) consists of three core modules: the market signal processing and analysis module, the trading decision module, and the multi-timescale reward reflection module.
-The signal processing module introduces a two-level agent hierarchy—filtering and analysis—to process raw data, with the results stored in a memory layer.
-The decision module advances beyond prior research that only predicts direction by introducing a position-aware mechanism.
-A direction decision agent determines the trading orientation, while a quantity decision agent dynamically adjusts position size in response to market risk exposure.
-The reward module adopts a multi-timescale reward feedback mechanism to enhance the long-term behavioral stability of the model and its responsiveness to trading opportunities.
+The architecture of FinPos (Fig.~\ref{fig:archi}) consists of three core modules.
+The \textbf{market signal processing module} adopts a two-level agent hierarchy, consisting of filtering agents and analyst agents, to distill raw market data into structured, decision-relevant signals.
+The \textbf{trading decision module} employs a dual decision framework that explicitly decouples quantity decision-making from directional determination.
+The \textbf{multi-timescale reward module} adopts a multi-timescale reward feedback mechanism to experientially internalize the long-term risk and return implications of position changes.
 The details of these three modules are presented in the subsequent sections, while all agent prompts are provided in the Appendix ~\ref{appendix:agent_prompts}.